Smart packing tips for international travel with kids

 If you’ve got young kids (and I say it in the plural – I know some amazing folk with singular little babies who still make this packing thing look relatively easy) – then packing for even a weekend away, let alone an overseas trip takes on a whole new dimension.

 Now if you’re looking for compact packing and carry-on only advice, you’ve come to the wrong place I’m afraid.
-(But do check out some blogging friends at Learning Escapes and Where’s Sharon who have taken on the carry-on only challenge with 2 children and lived to tell the tale!).
+(But do check out this post on how to pack for multiple seasons in just a carry on – very impressive!).
 No, here at Our Globetrotters we are nothing if not honest, and our international travel for many years has looked more like this:

 Although not overly proud at times of our packing effort, I’m not utterly ashamed either.
 Kids come with a lot of crap and having more than one kid…. well you can imagine.